 Melk Abbey (Austria)

-By the time the ship docks at Melk, many of the guests have taken up the mantra: “oh no, not another bloody church”.
-And some decide to stay on board.
+By the time the ship docks at Melk, many of the guests have taken up the mantra: “oh no, not another bloody church” and even though the Abbey is one of the most famous landmarks in Austria, quite a few passengers decide to stay on board.

 If you’ve seen Umberto Eco’s monastery mystery Name of the Rose, you might think that Melk Abbey, where the author researched his book, is filled with damp dungeons and dusty books.